 Whoever you are or wherever you may be - a big welcome to the "w.w.w. home" of -

 Please contact contact the Bede Circuit office for log in details.
-Church News and Events Bring & Buy Coffee Morning - Saturday, 11 January.
-Everyone is invited to our first church fundraiser of 2025.
-You can bring along any unwanted new & unused items which someone else would be happy to buy, and/or maybe grab yourself a bargain!
-There will also be the raffle of a hamper.
-Fellowship and Bible Study: Normally from 10.30 am to 12 noon in the Social Room for tea and biscuits, sharing news, prayer, bible reading and discussion.
+Church News and Events Annual General Meeting (AGM): Wednesday, 30 April at 11 am.
+Rev Matt reminds us that this is not a business meeting in the traditional sense, as no formal decisions are made apart from the re-election of our stewards.
+Instead, it serves as an opportunity to hear about the life of the church and reflect on the past year.
+Rev Matt looks forward to seeing us all!
+Fellowship and Bible Study: Every Tuesday from 10.30 am to 12 noon in the Social Room for tea and biscuits, sharing news, prayer, bible reading, and discussion.
 Everyone is very welcome.
-On Tuesday, 7 January the group watched the film, Bruce Almighty, a comedy in which Bruce, after complaining about God, is given almighty powers and has to grapple with answering everybody's prayers!
-Following this, on 14 January, the group's focus will be a discussion of the film.
-Please note, this meeting will take place at the home of Peter & Gillian beginning at 10.30 am so please contact Peter if you would like to attend.
-Prayer Requests: Would you like members of the church to pray for a particular need?
-In our Prayer Corner in the Social Room there are pens and slips of paper on which you can write your request, and a box where you can post it.
-It can be anonymous if you wish.
-On the following Tuesdays, the Fellowship group will pray according to your request.
-Spread the word about this!
-Knit & Natter: This social group normally meets each Thursday - 10 am until 12 noon in the Social room but they are having an extended break after the Christmas period.
-Watch out for their restarting date.
+Up to the end of April we are looking at themes from John's Gospel.
+29th April - John Chapter 21 - The Risen Son forgives and forgets ALL WELCOME Our next Coffee Morning - will be on Saturday, 17 May when there will be a 'Home Baking stall.
+All proceeds will go to Christian Aid.
+Please save the date and come along to support !his worthy charity.
+Next Church Lunch - will be on Wednesday, May 7 at 12.30.
+Non-church members always welcome!
+Knit & Natter: This social group normally meets each Thursday - 10 am until 12 noon in the Social room.
 Everyone is very welcome - old or young, church member or not, faith or no faith - whether you are an experienced crafter or a complete beginner.
 Pass on your skills or learn new ones, Knit/crochet/sew items for charity - or maybe bring along your own project.
 Just come along and enjoy a cuppa, biscuits and natter - there is loads of that!.
 Click here for more information.
-Open Door: Copies of our January 2025 newsletter are available in Church.
+Open Door: Copies of our April 2025 newsletter are available in Church.
 Please leave your details here if you wish to receive the Newsletter by email into your personal inbox.
 It can also be read online by clicking here.
 Items for inclusion in future issues of Open Door are always welcome - please see Sheila P. Pastoral Needs: Please contact Rev Matt (phone 4312572) or your appointed Pastoral Visitor.
 We now have fewer Pastoral Visitors so if you think you could fulfil this role, please have a chat with Pat W. who can let you know what is involved.

 Washington Community Food Project (WCFP) - Anyone out of work, working less hours or for ANY reason find themselves in difficulty or crisis, is urged to contact WCFP who can support and help both individuals and families (in many ways without referral).